Julian-JN/Advancing-the-Biological-Plausibility-and-Efficacy-of-Hebbian-Convolutional-Neural-Networks/readme.md

 # Advancing the Biological Plausibility and Efficacy of Hebbian Convolutional Neural Networks

 This repository contains an implementation of a biologically-plausible deep learning framework that advances the state-of-the-art in Hebbian learning for Convolutional Neural Networks (CNNs).
 The framework achieves 76% accuracy on CIFAR-10 through careful integration of biologically-inspired mechanisms while maintaining competitive performance with backpropagation-based approaches.
-Please refer to our paper **Advancing the Biological Plausibility and Efficacy of Hebbian Convolutional Neural Networks** for further theoretical and practical details
+This model used a two-phase training approach: unsupervised Hebbian learning for feature extraction in convolutional layers, followed by a supervised classifier layer trained via backpropagation.

+Please refer to our paper **Advancing the Biological Plausibility and Efficacy of Hebbian Convolutional Neural Networks** for further theoretical and practical details.
 Our work builds upon previous contributions in Hebbian learning, including the SoftHebb architecture [Journé et al. 2022], foundational work on Hebbian CNNs with Hard-WTA [Amato et al. 2019], [Grinberg et al. 2019], and modern Hebbian gradient integration [Miconi 2021].

 ![Receptive_fields](images/receptive_fields_best.png)
 *Figure 1: PGA Receptive fields for first 25 neurons at each layer of the SoftHebb-Optimal